EDS &… Being Misunderstood

 Tags

-Amélie art Croatia Diagnosis Diagnosis denied Diary EDS Exploring Finland Food France health Healthcare System Issues hEDS Helsinki Holiday Home human-rights Hvar Ileostomy Infection informaion informed-consent Island law Lido life Lifestyle Medical Mesenteric Ischemia NHS Failure Nostalgia Pairs Paris PoTS Recipe Rest rights Sea Sun Surgery Swimming travel Undiagnosed infection Visceroptosis
+Article Croatia Diagnosis Diagnosis denied Diary EDS EDS and … Exploring Finland Food France health Healthcare System Issues hEDS Helsinki Holiday Home human-rights Hvar Ileostomy Infection informaion informed-consent Island law Lido Lifestyle Medical Mesenteric Ischemia NHS Failure Nice Paris PoTS Recipe Rest rights Sea Slovenia Sun Surgery Swimming travel Traveling Undiagnosed infection Visceroptosis

 Being misunderstood, or feeling so, must be one of the most human things to experience, and numerous historical documents show it has been happening to people for many years.